robinhoodis/example.com/docs/class2/module1/lab02/lab02.rst

 Logging
 ############################################

-Before getting into the details of the DNS confguration, we are first going to create a DNS logging profile.
-In order to begin the logging of DNS queries and responses, we must first create a log publisher and a DNS logging profile and then tie them together.
+Before getting into the details of DNS confguration, we are first going to create a DNS logging profile.
+In order to allow for the logging of DNS queries and responses, we must first create a log publisher and a DNS logging profile and then tie them together.
 The DNS logging profile we create will then be associated to a DNS listener in a later task.
 For more informaton on DNS logging, please refer to the link below.

 |location_link|